Chart Color Schemes

 Yeronga shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Yeronga's residents aged 15 and above have a higher rate of university qualifications at 51.5%, compared to Queensland's 25.7% and Australia's 30.4%.
+Yeronga's educational attainment is notably high, with 51.5% of residents aged 15+ having university qualifications compared to Queensland's 25.7% and Australia's 30.4%.
 Bachelor degrees are the most common at 33.1%, followed by postgraduate qualifications (13.2%) and graduate diplomas (5.2%).
-Vocational pathways account for 22.6%, with advanced diplomas at 9.9% and certificates at 12.7%.
-Residents' educational participation is high, with 29.9% currently enrolled in formal education.
+Vocational pathways account for 22.6% of qualifications among those aged 15+, with advanced diplomas at 9.9% and certificates at 12.7%.
+Educational participation is high, with 29.9% of residents currently enrolled in formal education, including 11.4% in tertiary, 6.9% in primary, and 6.1% in secondary education.

 Frequently Asked Questions - Education